 About the Festival

-The Skagit Valley Tulip Festival is one of the destination events for the Pacific Northwest, held from April 1-30.
-Every spring hundreds of thousands of people come to enjoy the celebration of spring as millions of tulips burst into bloom.
+The Skagit Valley Tulip Festival is one of the destination events for the Pacific Northwest, held from April 1-30, celebrating millions of tulips bursting into bloom.
 As with all things governed by Mother Nature, the tulips bloom according to their own schedule sometime during the festival.
 The tulips allow us to share our corner of the world and showcase Skagit Valley agriculture.

-As the festival continues on its journey – now for 30 years – we welcome people from across the United States and from around the world.
-The beauty of the flowers truly transcends differences, bringing cultures, ages and diverse lifestyles together to marvel at nature's creation.
-In 2012 we were proud to greet visitors from all 49 states (somehow Mississippi did not get recorded) and from 53 foreign countries.
+As the festival continues on its journey – now for 34 years – we welcome people from across the United States and from around the world.
+In 2016 we were proud to greet visitors from all 50 states and from 93 foreign countries.

-We hope you enjoy our Facebook page (www.facebook.com/SkagitValleyTulipFestival)and add your own favorite photos there.
-We also publish an electronic newsletter -- sign up under the Newsletter/Brochure tab to get the latest festival news.
+We hope you enjoy our Facebook page (www.facebook.com/SkagitValleyTulipFestival) and add your own favorite photos there.
 We continue to refine our brochure to give our fans the printed information they need to fully enjoy their trip to Skagit Valley.
+If you want a printed version rather than an electronic copy, click on the brochure tab and enter the appropriate information.

 Thank you for visiting.
 We hope you enjoy your stay.

-The Skagit Valley Tulip Festival has a year-round staff who work to make sure the festival is a success each year.
-The festival office is in downtown Mount Vernon, WA at 311 W Kincaid Street.
+The Skagit Valley Tulip Festival has a year-round staff who work our of our headquarters at 311 W Kincaid Street, Mount Vernon, WA.
 It is open all 30 days of April from 9 am to 5 pm.
-The rest of the year (May thru March) the office is open Monday thru Friday, 10 am to 4 pm, except for Federal holidays.
+The rest of the year (May thru March) the office is staffed Monday thru Friday, 10 am to 4 pm, except for Federal holidays.
 Besides obtaining information you can purchase Official Merchandise items at the office, including t-shirts, mugs, magnets, posters and coasters. [more]

 Board of Directors

-An all volunteer Board of Directors governs the nonprofit corporation that makes the Tulip Festival become a reality each spring.
-The Executive Board is made up of a president, vide-president, treasurer, secretary and immediate past president.
-There are nine board members serving rotating three-year terms.
-In addition the board has created two permanent positions for the valley's tulip growers and three advisory positions to help with official merchandise, legal matters and insurance concerns. [more]
+An all volunteer Board of Directors governs the nonprofit corporation that is the Tulip Festival.
+The Executive Board is made up of a president, vice-president, treasurer, secretary and immediate past president.
+Board members serve rotating three-year terms.
+In addition the board has created two permanent positions for the valley's tulip growers and three advisory positions to help with official merchandise, legal matters, volunteers, and insurance concerns. [more]

 Businesses and groups large and small support the festival through sponsorships ranging from $275 to $5500.
 These sponsorship dollars are vital to the successful operation of the festival.
-Please take the time to look over these businesses and drop by for a visit when you come here to the festival. [more]
+Please take the time to look over these businesses and drop by for a visit when you come here to the festival.
+If you are interested in sponsoring the festival, please give Sponsorship Coordinator David Johnson a call at 360-428-5959. [more]

 Each year tulip fans are treated to a new Skagit Valley Tulip Festival poster -- always different from the last -- with a fresh rendition of what the tulips are all about.
-Some are pastoral scenes, others feature cats and birds, and some have featured children along with the flowers.
 No matter what, the poster art says "Skagit Valley." [more]

 Showcasing the grace and beauty of the tulip -- the star of the Skagit Valley Tulip Festival -- is a challenge that artists, graphic designers and webmasters find daunting each year.
 Yet they accomplish their goal, creating products for our hundreds of thousands of tulip fans to use. [more]